gsantner/markor/README.md

   In user generated content data can be loaded from the internet.
 * INSTALL_SHORTCUT
   Install shortcut to launchers to open a file/folder in Markor.
+* RECORD_AUDIO
+  Markor allows to attach voice notes to the text.
+The permission is only used when clicking the "attach audio" button/menu to start the audio record dialog.
+Audio recording is always started and stopped by the user (button press).

 ## Demo
 <div style="display:flex;" >